VBAndCs/Vazor-DotNetCore2/README.md

-﻿# Vazor 1.7
+﻿# Vazor 1.8.3
 Copyright (c) 2019 Mohammad Hamdy Ghanem
 These are a few lines of code for a programmer, but a giant leap for VB.NET apps!

 Vazor stands for VB.NET Razor.
-It allows you to write ASP.NET (both MVC Core and Razor Pages) applications with VB.NET including designing the views with vb.net code imbedded in XML literals which VB.NET supports!
+It allows you to write ASP.NET (both MVC Core and Razor Pages) applications with VB.NET, designing the views with vb.net code imbedded in XML literals (I call that vbxml) which VB.NET supports!
 You can also use ZML tags inside vbxml code.
 For more info, see [ZML repo](https://github.com/VBAndCs/ZML).